Edouard99/Stress_Detetion_Pupil_Tracking/README.md

 ## Introduction

 This project aims to develop a deep learning model able to predict the emotional state (stress/no stress) of an individual based on its Pupil diameter evolution.
-The model has been train on a dataset built by Pedrotti et al [[1]](#1) that be found <a href="https://www.researchgate.net/profile/Marco-Pedrotti-2/publication/266613485_PUPILLARY_DATA_-_Automatic_stress_classification_with_pupil_diameter_analysis/data/543532a70cf2bf1f1f282679/data.zip?origin=publication_list">here</a>.
+The model has been trained on a dataset built by Pedrotti et al [[1]](#1) that be found <a href="https://www.researchgate.net/profile/Marco-Pedrotti-2/publication/266613485_PUPILLARY_DATA_-_Automatic_stress_classification_with_pupil_diameter_analysis/data/543532a70cf2bf1f1f282679/data.zip?origin=publication_list">here</a>.

 ## Dataset

-The dataset built by Pedrotti et al [[1]](#1) for their study.
-The aim of the study was to detect stress using wavelet transform and deep learning with pupil and electrodermal activity during driving session.
+The dataset was built by Pedrotti et al [[1]](#1) for their study.
+The study aimed to detect stress using wavelet transform and deep learning with pupil and electrodermal activity during driving sessions.

-Among the measures, the dataset contains pupil size measures of 17 subjects from experimental group and 14 subjects from control group.
-The subjects were supposed to drive on a simulator in stressing or normal situation (control group drove in normal condition in all sessions, experimental groups drove in normal condition during the first session and then was perturbed by sound or presence of instructor during driving tasks).
-The pupil size was measured with a frequency of 50Hz during 80s for each subjects and each task.
-There was also a baseline task which was doing nothing.
+Among the measures, the dataset contains pupil size measures of 17 subjects from the experimental group and 14 subjects from the control group.
+The subjects were supposed to drive on a simulator in stressing or normal situations (control group drove in normal conditions in all sessions, experimental group drove in normal conditions during the first session and then was perturbed by sounds or the presence of instructors during driving tasks).
+The pupil size was measured with a frequency of 50Hz during 80s for each subject and each task.
+There was also a baseline task that was doing nothing.
 This conducts to 5 sessions of 80s for each subject.

 <div align="center">